 then sends the sample to a specialist, called a pathologist.
 The pathologist then

 looks for abnormal cells under a microscope.
-It usually takes several days for the
+It often takes several days for the results

 The difference between an FNA and a biopsy can be subtle.
 An FNA involves sucking

 (aspirating) a small amount of tissue or fluid through a needle using a syringe.
 The